guille9gonz/kaggle_challenges/obesity_risk/README.md

 **``model2``**: Working on it...

 ### Results
-First model (Histogram-Based Gradient Boosting) scored 89.87% in training and **90.28%** at the submission CSV.
+First model (Histogram-Based Gradient Boosting) scored 89.87% in training and **90.28%** in the submission.
 Accuracy could be improved with minor adjustments to data preprocessing.